 The revised draft comprehensive Transmission Plan, along with the stakeholder comments, will be presented to the CAISO Governing Board for consideration and approval.
 Upon approval of the plan, all needed transmission additions and upgrades, and Interregional Transmission Projects, net of all transmission and non-transmission alternatives considered in developing the comprehensive Transmission Plan, will be deemed approved by the CAISO Governing Board.
 Following Governing Board approval, the CAISO will post the final comprehensive Transmission Plan to the CAISO Website.
+In years in which no comprehensive Transmission Plan is issued as part of the regular biennial process, the CAISO may bring projects more urgently needed to address reliability issues to the CAISO Governing Board, following the process described in Section 24.3.3.1.
 According to the schedule set forth in the Business Practice Manual, transmission upgrades and additions with capital costs of $50 million or less can be approved by CAISO management and Subscriber Participating TO transmission facilities, provided the CAISO Governing Board has already approved the Subscriber Participating TO as a Participating TO or conditional Participating TO, may proceed to permitting and construction prior to Governing Board approval of the plan.
 Such CAISO management approved transmission solutions may be subject to a competitive solicitation process, consistent with Section 24.5, on an accelerated schedule that will allow the approved Project Sponsor to proceed to permitting and construction prior to Governing Board approval of the plan.
 CAISO management may also expedite approval of a transmission solution ahead of the approval schedule for other solutions with capital costs of $50 million or less if: (1) there is an urgent need for approval of the solution ahead of the schedule established in the Business Practice Manual; (2) there is a high degree of certainty that approval of the upgrade or addition will not conflict with other solutions being considered in Phase 2; and (3) the need to accelerate a solution is driven by the CAISO’s study process or by external circumstances.
 Should the CAISO find that a transmission solution with capital of $50 million or less is needed on an expedited basis, after a stakeholder consultation process, CAISO management shall brief the Governing Board at a regularly-scheduled or special public session prior to approving the solution and conducting the competitive solicitation, if appropriate.
 A Participating Transmission Owner will have the responsibility to construct, own, finance and maintain any Local Transmission Facility deemed needed under this section 24 that is located entirely within such Participating Transmission Owner’s PTO Service Territory or footprint.
 The provisions of Section 24.5 will apply to a Regional Transmission Facility deemed needed under this section 24.
 Section 24.5 will also apply to any transmission upgrades or additions that are associated with both Regional Transmission Facilities and Local Transmission Facilities but for which the CAISO determines that it is not reasonable to divide construction responsibility among multiple Project Sponsors.
 Construction and ownership of a selected Interregional Transmission Project shall be determined in accordance in Section 24.17.3.

 24.5 Transmission Planning Process Phase 3